manoharan-lab/holopy/docs/source/users/fit_tutorial.rst

   fit(model, data, minimizer = Nmpfit(ftol=1e-5, xtol = 1e-5, gtol=1e-5, niter=2))

-or to use OpenOpt's ralg minimizer instead of nmpfit  (This will fail unless you have OpenOpt installed and configured so that Holopy can find it.)::
+or to use OpenOpt's ralg minimizer instead of nmpfit  (This will fail unless you have OpenOpt installed and configured so that HoloPy can find it.)::

   fit(model, data, minimizer = Ralg())

 .. note::

    This is a feature preview.
-Holopy currently only supports fitting with the supplied Nmpfit.
+HoloPy currently only supports fitting with the supplied Nmpfit.

 If you need to provide information to the minimizer about specific